MRH-66/SmartRoute-VRP/README.md

 4. See color-coded routes on the map with detailed information

 ### Step 5: Explore Route Details
-1. Click on any route line to see depot and vehicle information
+1. Click on any route line to see pickup_spot and vehicle information
 2. Review total cost, distance, and capacity utilization
 3. Export results to CSV or PDF for reporting